DeanSetyawan/function-and-library-in-python/README.md

 - math

 >The math module in python provides function to do math calculation such as rounding
+- datetime

+>The datetime module in python provides function to manipulated data with date and time format
 - sys

->The sys module in python provides function to interacting with system
+>The sys module in python provides function to interacting with system -random

+>The random module in python provides function to make a random number from interval we assign